ZeroDeadDrop/ZeroDeadDrop/README.md

 Free for personal and non-commercial use.
 Attribution required.
 No warranty.
 Commercial use, redistribution, or derivative works: contact ZeroDeadDrop@gmail.com

-© 2025–2026 ZeroDeadDrop (a project by Tuyen Evans).
+© 2025–2026 ZeroDeadDrop.
 All rights reserved.

 ---